Metal cutting systems

-Two popular metal-cutting processes to choose from are plasma arc and oxy-fuel cutting.
-Both systems have advantages and disadvantages, so determining which tool is the best fit depends on numerous factors, including the type and thickness of the metal, power resources available, cost and location of the job.
+Two popular metal-cutting processes are plasma arc and oxy-fuel cutting.
+Both systems have advantages and disadvantages, so determining the best fit depends on numerous factors, including the type and thickness of the metal being cut, location of the job, power resources available and cost.

 Plasma is an ionized gas that conducts electricity, and it is created by adding energy to an electrically neutral gas.
 The energy is electricity and the gas is typically compressed air.
-Both of these elements are combined in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
-Air pressure forces the plasma gas through an orifice in the nozzle, creating a concise constricted flow that is electrically conductive.
+Both elements are combined in a chamber between an electrode and nozzle, causing the gas to become imbalanced, creating plasma gas.
+Air pressure forces the plasma gas through the nozzle, creating a concise constricted flow that is electrically conductive.
 The more energy added via the plasma cutter, the hotter the plasma arc becomes, providing more cutting capacity and efficiency.

-Oxy-fuel cutting basics and benefits of the process
+Oxy-fuel cutting basics

 With oxy-fuel cutting, an oxygen/fuel gas flame preheats the steel to its ignition temperature.
 A high-powered oxygen jet is then directed at the metal, creating a chemical reaction between the oxygen and the metal to form iron oxide, also known as slag.
 The high-powered oxygen jet removes the slag from the kerf.